sbslee/dokdo/README.rst

 If you use Dokdo in a published analysis, please report the program version and the GitHub repository (https://github.com/sbslee/dokdo).
-If applicable, please also consider citing the following preprint in which Dokdo is first
+If applicable, please also consider citing the following preprint in which Dokdo was first
 described:

 JY Park, H Yoon, S Lee, et al. Do Different Samples From Pregnant Women and